port949/doorways/site/content/contact/_index.md

 ---
-title: "Contact"
+title: Contact
-logo: "/img/logo.svg"
+logo: /img/doorways_logo_50.png
-contact_entries:
+contact_entries: []
-  - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
-  - heading: Working hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+Thanks for your interest in DoorwaysMagazine.com

+We are a rapidly growing company with team members around the world.
+Our primary office is located in Seattle, WA with beautiful views of Lake Union.

+If you need to get in contact with our editorial or advertising staff you may use the contact form below.
+Due to the amount of inquiries we receive on a daily basis we may not be able to respond to all questions.